keenresearch/keenasr-ios-poc/README.md

 "includes" group contains OpenFST and Kaldi include files.

 The project already includes openfst.a static library; Kaldi static library is too large for github, so you will need to compile it and add it to the project by following directions below.
-Both libraries are currently built only for the device, so the simulator won't run properly.
+Both libraries are currently built only for the device, so the simulator build won't work.

 ##Steps for building OpenFST and Kaldi libraries for iOS